jrc-16/mintbean-dragons-and-princesses/README.md

 [OpenGameArt](https://opengameart.org/) - Free game assets for everyone.
 [Itch.io](https://itch.io/game-assets/free) - More free game assets.
 [Official Phaser webpack template](https://github.com/photonstorm/phaser3-project-template) - Not recently maintained, but an alternative in case you want a different project.

+## Hackathon game design and notes

+game design
+    - add 1 dragon and 1 princesses to the game

+    - move from 1 side of the screen to other

+    - dodge the fireballs fired by the dragon

+    - jump over them to avoid getting hit

+    - either hit with a sword (or bump into the dragon if easier)

+    - win criteria: run toward dragon and hit it (or bump into it)

+    - lose criteria: get hit by dragon flames

+- deploy to codepen

+- 4th session open class

+- finish in 4 hours

+- use assets

+- use the code loop
+    - update function?

+- must have a win conditoin